-Anyone applying for U.S. lawful permanent residence (a green card) based on marriage to a U.S. citizen or lawful permanent resident (the "petitioner") must prove that the marriage is both:
+Anyone applying for U.S. lawful permanent residence (a green card) based on marriage to a U.S. citizen or lawful permanent resident (the "petitioner") must prove to the U.S. government that the marriage is both:

-The normal way to prove this is through documents, such as with an official divorce or death decree.
-These, you would include with the I-130 petition that starts off the marriage-based immigration process.
+An official divorce or death decree is an important and necessary starting point.
+These, you would include with the I-130 petition that the U.S. petitioner completes and submits to USCIS to start off the marriage-based immigration process.
 Simply providing this paperwork might not, however, lead to a smooth or easy result.
-USCIS has the power to investigate further.

-In recent years, USCIS has become doubtful as to whether the documentation it receives showing termination of a prior marriages, particularly divorce decrees, are the real thing.
+In recent years, USCIS has expressed major doubts as to whether the documentation it receives showing termination of binational couples' prior marriages, particularly divorce decrees, are the real thing.
 With such documents coming from various countries around the world, it has been difficult for USCIS to assess their credibility and be sure it has detected the fraudulent ones.

 However, improved communications technology has given USCIS and other immigration authorities new prospects for investigating a document's source and validity.
 So, even if you believe you've done everything right, you might find that your immigration case gets delayed, if U.S. immigration authorities start investigating whether your or your current spouse's first marriage really ended.